Sciumo/json-ld-context-cache/README.md

 # jsdon-ld-context-cache
 Caching json-ld context lookups for performance and network access control.

-See [http://manu.sporny.org/2016/json-ld-context-caching/](Context caching best practices) for details on why context caches are needed.
+See [Context caching best practice](http://manu.sporny.org/2016/json-ld-context-caching/s) for details on why context caches are needed.

 Essentially, by caching json-ld URL lookups, the time for applying json-ld normalization is vastly reduced.

-The [https://github.com/msporny/json-jsonld-basic-perftest](context cache test suite) shows how this may be applied.
+The [context cache test suite](https://github.com/msporny/json-jsonld-basic-perftest) shows how this may be applied.

 Replace the jsonld node module "documentLoader" function with a cache lookup.
 Original cache example: